Acstylos/CS354_HW6/readme.md

 an existing dataset to train with.
 This project uses Keras for the ANN, and Scikit-Learn for Decision Trees.

+This was built using Keras and Tensorflow version only compatible with Python 3.6.2.
+Please use this version of python to run the script.

 ## Authors

 * **Alexander Stylos** - *Initial work* - [Acstylos](https://github.com/Acstylos)